Charles Pritchard: Biography

-He was born at Alberbury, Shropshire and attended Poplar Academy where he was taught by John Stock, the progressive educationalist.
+He was born at Alberbury, Shropshire, fourth son of William Pritchard, a failed manufacturer who later moved to London where he attended the Merchant Taylor's School and Poplar Academy where he was taught by John Stock, the progressive educationalist.
 Pritchard later described his studies as consisting of "a systematic course of instruction relating to physical phenomena".
 At sixteen he was enrolled as a sizar at St John's College, Cambridge, graduating in 1830 as fourth wrangler.
 In 1832 he was elected a fellow of his college, and in the following year he was ordained, and became head of a private school at Stockwell.
 From 1834 to 1862 he was headmaster of Clapham grammar school.
 He then retired to Freshwater, in the Isle of Wight, and took an active interest in the affairs of the Royal Astronomical Society, of which he became honorary secretary in 1862 and president in 1866.
 His sister, Margaret died this same year.

 His career as a professional astronomer began in 1870, when he was elected Savilian professor of astronomy at the University of Oxford.
 At his request the university decided to build a fine equatorial telescope for the instruction of his class and for purposes of research, a scheme which, as a result of Warren de la Rue's munificent gift of instruments from his private observatory at Cranford, expanded into the establishment of the new university observatory.
 By De la Rue's advice, Pritchard began his career there with a determination of the physical libration of the moon, or the nutation of its axis.